keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/12.idaho/state.md

 usmle: '7 or 10 (MD/PhD)'
 visible: false
 googletitle: 'Idaho Licensure Requirements'
-googledesc: 'Idaho Medical Board licensing requirements, training exam requirements and information.
-The Board processes applications in 60 to 120 days from the date that the application is filed with no mandatory board appearance.
-The ID Med Board does not grant waivers to their posted Examination and educational requirements.'
+googledesc: "The Idaho Medical Board processes applications in 60 to 120 days from the date that the application is filed with no mandatory board appearance.
+The ID Med Board does not grant waivers to their posted Examination and educational requirements.\r\n"
 twitterenable: true
 twittercardoptions: summary
 twittershareimg: /home/medlicense-social-card.jpg
 twittertitle: 'Idaho Licensure Requirements'
-twitterdescription: 'Idaho Medical Board licensing requirements, training exam requirements and information.
-The Board processes applications in 60 to 120 days from the date that the application is filed with no mandatory board appearance.
-The ID Med Board does not grant waivers to their posted Examination and educational requirements.'
+twitterdescription: "The Idaho Medical Board processes applications in 60 to 120 days from the date that the application is filed with no mandatory board appearance.
+The ID Med Board does not grant waivers to their posted Examination and educational requirements.\r\n"
 articleenabled: false
 musiceventenabled: false
 orgaenabled: false